erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

    sensitive, no dashes).

  * When generating new identifiers, implementers MUST use proper entropy to guarantee its uniqueness.
-The sending institution's SCHAC ID SHOULD be part of this entropy.
+The sending institution's SCHAC ID SHOULD be a part of this entropy.

    You can achieve this effect in various ways, for example: